-|(Note: in orbital diagrams, the sizes of the Sun and planets are NOT to scale)|
+|(Note: in the orbital diagrams below the sizes of the Sun and planets are NOT to scale)|

 Synodic and Sidereal Periods of Revolution

-, which is the time required for a planet to move once around the Sun relative to the stars, and is equal to the orbital period.
-(Note that this is similar to the difference between the sidereal period of rotation, which is the time required for a planet to turn once on its axis relative to the stars, and is usually defined as its rotation period, and the synodic period of rotation, which is the time required for a planet to turn once on its axis relative to the Sun, and is the length of its day.)
+, which is the time required for a planet to move once around the Sun relative to the stars and is equal to the orbital period.
+(Note that this is similar to the difference between the sidereal period of rotation, which is the time required for a planet to turn once on its axis relative to the stars and is usually defined as its rotation period, and the synodic period of rotation, which is the time required for a planet to turn once on its axis relative to the Sun and is the length of its day.)

--- Eastern quadrature if the planet is 90 degrees to the east of the Sun, and Western quadrature, if the planet is 90 degrees to the west of the Sun.
-In the second diagram below, the Sun and the Earth are shown as fixed in position, while another planet moves around the Sun, from one aspect to another.
-Of course, the Earth is not fixed in position, but also moves around the Sun, as shown in the first diagram; but to us, living on the Earth, it appears as though we are fixed, and we can create that same illusion, in the second diagram, by simply rotating it around the Sun at the same rate that the Earth moves around the Sun, but in the opposite direction to the Earth's motion.
-So, since the planetary motions are shown as counter-clockwise in the first diagram (which is eastward, relative to the Sun and stars), the diagram has to be rotated clockwise, to make the Earth appear to be fixed in position.
+-- Eastern quadrature if the planet is 90 degrees to the east of the Sun, and Western quadrature if the planet is 90 degrees to the west of the Sun.
+In the second diagram below the Sun and the Earth are shown as fixed in position while another planet moves around the Sun, from one aspect to another.
+Of course the Earth is not fixed in position, but also moves around the Sun as shown in the first diagram; but to us, living on the Earth, it appears as though we are fixed, and we can create that same illusion in the second diagram by rotating it around the Sun at the same rate that the Earth moves around the Sun, but in the opposite direction to the Earth's motion.
+So, since the planetary motions are shown as counter-clockwise in the first diagram (which is eastward relative to the Sun and stars), the diagram has to be rotated clockwise to make the Earth appear to be fixed in position.

-The motion of the Earth and another planet around the Sun, showing both moving eastward (counter-clockwise, in this view) around the Sun, but at different rates.
+The motion of the Earth and another planet around the Sun, showing both moving eastward (counter-clockwise in this view) around the Sun, but at different rates.

 Inferior and Superior Aspects